 The library is open daily from 8.00am to 4.00pm

-All students become members of the library which enables them access to a wide range of resources: books, magazines, newspapers, DVDs, CDs, CDRoms, careers information and text books.
+All students become members of the library, which enables them access to a wide range of resources: books, magazines, newspapers, DVDs, CDs, and textbooks.

 Using the Library